dimddev/emoov-interview/README.md

     python3 ./book_generator.py

 The 'Mouse Beep' task required external package with name `xdotool`.
 After I spend some time in researching, seems this way is the prefered one, when we want to get this scanario worked in the shell.

+To intall it on Ubuntu:

+    sudo apt-get intall xdotool

 Also you should hear a 'beep' sound, only if your computer has internal speaker.
 To start the script type:

     python3 ./beep.py